auriq/essentia_docs/source/tutorial/etl.rst

 **SQL**::

-  select ROUND(sum(sales.amount*exchange.rate),2) AS total from sales INNER JOIN exchange ON sales.currency = exchange .currency;
+  select ROUND(sum(sales.amount*exchange.rate),2) AS total from sales INNER JOIN exchange ON sales.currency = exchange.currency;

 SQL is straightforward and generally easy to understand.
 It will execute this query very quickly, but this overlooks the hassle of actually importing it into the database.